 What did you learn about your exhibition experience?
 Is there anything you’d do differently next time or was there something another exhibitor did that you’d love to try?
 Jot down a few notes so you remember these thoughts for next time, as well as looking at similar events and if asked, pass on feedback to the organisers so they can improve on the experience if you decide to return.

 We hope that you found our hints and tips helpful and your next exhibition goes without a hitch!
+While you’re here, why not take a look at First time exhibiting?
+Follow these steps to success article?

 To get yourself prepared with all the print you need, shop our Exhibition Collection now!